Hola (VPN): History

 In May 2015, Hola came under criticism from 8chan founder Fredrick Brennan after the site was reportedly attacked by exploiting the Hola network.
 In late 2014, Hola had begun selling access to its userbase as exit nodes, under the name Luminati, charging $20 per gigabyte for bandwidth that was actually coming from their free VPN users.
 This was confirmed by Hola founder Ofer Vilenski who argued that this has always been part of the agreement with Hola's free users when signing up for the service.
 After Brennan emailed the company, Hola modified its FAQ to include a notice that its users are acting as exit nodes for paid users of Hola's sister service Luminati.
 Other criticism stemmed from vulnerabilities inherent to the software, which could allow an attacker to deliver malware to Hola users.
 The Hola browser has also been used for distributed denial of service attacks.

 In response to the criticism, Vilenski told Business Insider, "[we have been] listening to the conversations about Hola and while we think we've been clear about what we are doing, we have decided to provide more details about how this works, and thus the changes [to the website] in the past 24 hours".
 According to the security researchers who performed the audit, Hola updated its software but some of the vulnerabilities remained as of 1 June 2015.

 In November 2016, Hola reached 100 million users.
 In August 2017, Hola sold a majority stake in Luminati to EMK Capital, a UK private equity investment firm.
 The deal was potentially valued at $200 million, with Hola founders retaining some stake in Luminati and Vilenski remaining as CEO of the Luminati.
 In 2019, the final purchase price was revealed to be $125 million in exchange for 75.6% of the company's shares with the company evaluated at $165 million.

 In March 2021, the company changed its brand name from Luminati to Bright Data.

-Architecture

-The Hola company website claimed in 2014 that the "Internet is slowed down by server response times, Internet congestion, round trip times, and poorly written communication stacks in operating systems.
-Hola removes these bottlenecks by securely caching content on peers as they view it, and later serving it up to other nearby peers as they need it.
-Hola also compresses communication between peers to further speed the net."

 Platforms

-Hola is distributed as a set of browser extensions for Firefox, Microsoft Edge, and Opera, as well as applications for Microsoft Windows and macOS.
-Hola has also released an Android application and an iPhone and iPad application, along with a dedicated browser.
+Hola is distributed as a set of browser extensions for Microsoft Edge, and Opera, as well as applications for Microsoft Windows and macOS, Android, and iOS.